 It may seem impossible at first.
 “I’m already stretched too thin!”
 “Where will I find the time?”
 But all who tried it say it’s worth the effort.
-When you’re not exhausted and frustrated, it’s easier to fit other things in your schedule.
+When you’re not exhausted and frustrated, it’s easier to fit other things into your schedule.

 Many said they had to get past feeling guilty or selfish when they take time for themselves.
-But they saw results in themselves, their kids and their relationships.
+But they saw results in themselves, their kids, and their relationships.
 Then they knew it was worth it.

 It might be easier than you think: Carol said she asked her husband to make a small grocery run with the kids.
-They were gone less than half an hour but during that time she was able to do the dishes.
+They were gone less than half an hour, but during that time, she was able to do the dishes.
 It doesn’t seem like much.
 But she enjoyed doing the dishes and felt recharged.

 Mary told us she keeps a “venting book” in the trunk of her car.
 When she gets too frustrated, she takes a short drive.
 She stops to write down her thoughts.
-It’s a way to get it out of her head and it’s a break from the situation.
-Another form of Self-Care.
+It’s a way to get it out of her head, and it’s a break from the situation—another form of self-care.

-Attitude: Think of ADHD as a Cultural Difference That Will Always Exist
+2. Attitude: Think of ADHD as a Cultural Difference That Will Always Exist

 We’ve had a few international members and couples from many different types of families.
 Some cultures have stricter expectations about the roles of husbands and wives.
 Families have different views about “appropriate” behavior.

 Some members compared that with adjustments they’ve made to live with their ADHD partner.
 It’s a useful model.
 It helps us stop asking who’s right or wrong.

 Thinking of these as cultural differences lets you feel less offended.
 The behaviors aren’t directed at you.
 It’s not that he doesn’t love you or doesn’t care.
 He grew up in a different world, with a different frame of reference.

-Action: Boundaries, Part 1 – Set Them and Keep Them
+3. Action: Boundaries, Part 1 – Set Them and Keep Them

-Kaye’s husband had problems with his headset.
+- Kaye’s husband had problems with his headset.
 It made it hard for her to understand him when he called.
 Finally, she told him that instead of repeating that she couldn’t hear him, she would hang up.
 He should call from another phone or text instead.
 It worked.
 He took care of the problem.
 No fighting or threats.
 A firm boundary.

-Several members talked about their partners making them late for events.
+- Several members talked about their partners making them late for events.
 In Angela’s case, her (ADHD) husband was the one who cared if they were late, but he relied on her to push him out the door on time.
-When she said she wasn’t going to do that anymore, he complained and argued but she stood her ground.
+When she said she wasn’t going to do that anymore, he complained and argued, but she stood her ground.
 He stepped up and took responsibility for making sure they were on time.

 In some cases, the husband stepped up and paid more attention.
-In others, though, they’re still arriving late, but have let go of feeling responsible.
+In others, though, they’re still arriving late but have let go of feeling responsible.

 This is another way of setting boundaries.
 Be clear.
 Be consistent.
 Members have had success when they used some of the following:

-You can’t be rude to people and blame it on your ADHD.
+- You can’t be rude to people and blame it on your ADHD.
 If you do something impulsive and it has an impact – own up to it and apologize.

-Please refrain from using the words “I promise I will…” We both know the odds are you’ll slip up at some point.
-Then, you’ll feel bad, guilty and ashamed, and I’ll feel angry.
+- Please refrain from using the words “I promise I will…” We both know the odds are you’ll slip up at some point.
+Then, you’ll feel bad, guilty, and ashamed, and I’ll feel angry.
 Say something more like “I’ll commit not to do X for the next six weeks” and revisit it then.
 Or “If I do Y again, you have my permission to call me on it.”
 And DO call them on it.

-When you say things like, “Let’s do a movie this weekend”, it’s not a commitment.
+- When you say things like, “Let’s do a movie this weekend,” it’s not a commitment.
 It’s only a commitment if you put it in the calendar.
 And don’t put it in the calendar unless you’re committed.

-I am not your alarm clock or your calendar.
+- I am not your alarm clock or your calendar.
 If you have to be somewhere, it’s up to you to get there.

-When you’re talking to me, please talk to me like there’s another person in the room listening.
+- When you’re talking to me, please talk to me like there’s another person in the room listening.
 You treat me better when there’s someone else who might hear what you say.

 Would any of these be helpful for you?

-Action: Make Sure “We’ll Talk About It Later” HAPPENS
+4. Action: Make Sure “We’ll Talk About It Later” HAPPENS

 Learning to de-escalate conflict is a basic survival skill for any couple.
 It’s helpful to have verbal or visual cues when an argument is going to escalate or go around in endless circles.

 It defuses the situation, but if your partner has ADHD, there’s one more thing to consider.
 Given our “now/not-now” way of handling time, the odds are good that “we’ll get back to it later” won’t happen.

-So, you need to take one more step: make sure your partner commits to a date and time to do the follow up.
-You can suggest one or ask them to, but don’t leave it with “later”.
+So, you need to take one more step: make sure your partner commits to a date and time to do the follow-up.
+You can suggest one or ask them to, but don’t leave it with “later.”

-Actions: Vacations: Just Do It
+5. Action: Vacations – Just Do It

 Mom’s vacation is a trip to Six Flags.
 Dad wants to rent a mobile home and drive cross-country.
 He’ll stop at the Grand Canyon, then do a little mountain climbing in Colorado.
 That is, if they don’t go to Europe.
 Or China.
 Or both.

 One of our moms ended up renting movies and having pizza night at home with her daughters.
 It was a wonderful stay-cation, but it wasn’t the original plan.

 At least two other moms said they’d given up on family vacations.
 They find interesting things to do around town.

 Sharing stories like these helped other moms take hold of their vacation plans.
 One made it clear to Dad that she and the kids are going on vacation with or without him.

 Barbara takes a very creative approach.
 She makes travel plans with some favorite neighbors.
-That way, the kids have someone to play with and she has good friends to sit with around the campfire.
+That way, the kids have someone to play with, and she has good friends to sit with around the campfire.

-Attitudes: Maintain Hope by Managing Expectations
+6. Attitude: Maintain Hope by Managing Expectations

 Bob said living with his wife’s ADHD sometimes makes him feel like Charlie Brown.
 Lucy is holding that football.
 He knows she’ll pull it away when he tries to kick it, but he does it anyway.
 Maybe this time it will be different.

 Just as when you have a good day with your ADHD partner.
 Maybe this time, it’ll stick.
 Maybe this time, he’ll keep the promise.
 Or he’ll consider your feelings before making a decision.
-Or he’ll do what he has to to keep his job.
+Or he’ll do what he has to do to keep his job.

-Our partners are on a roller coaster and it isn’t fun.
-We say “I’ll do better” and we mean it, but six months later, we’re both looking back wondering “what happened?”
-How can we expect anyone to live with this?
+Our partners are on a roller coaster, and it isn’t fun.
+We say, “I’ll do better,” and we mean it, but six months later, we’re both looking back, wondering, “What happened?”

 It’s difficult.
 And sad.
-Some callers don’t let themselves enjoy the good days.
+Some partners don’t let themselves enjoy the good days.
 They’re waiting for the other shoe to drop.
 Others say it’s made them live more in the moment.
 They enjoy the positive when it comes, but they don’t expect a permanent change.

 The most helpful advice seemed to be this: accept highs and lows.
 Be realistic about what you can expect from your partner.

-Action: Don’t be Afraid to be Obvious
+7. Action: Don’t Be Afraid to Be Obvious

-This final bit of advice is short and sweet but has worked for several couples: Make Things Visible.
+This final bit of advice is short and sweet but has worked for several couples: Make things visible.

-- And, yes, say, “I love you and I’m in this with you.”
+- And, yes, say, “I love you, and I’m in this with you.”
 Both of you.